Our AI Detects Your AI — Revealing the Secret Blockchain DApp World of Bots (Part 1 — EOS)

-This bot category is simple to detect due to its apparent bot behavior and hyperactive level.
-We only encountered this family of bots in a few DApps with one of the top uses of employment being in the form of a trading bot.
+This bot category is simple to detect due to its obvious bot behavior and hyperactive level.
+We only encountered this family of bots in a few DApps with one of its most frequent applications coming in the form of operating as a trading bot.

 Perhaps more interestingly, some of these bots have been running for months and don’t seem to care about being detected.
 Something that we intend to help the industry address!

 Level 2: Moderate Bots — Evading Attention Through Normalcy

 These bots seem to be operated by a simple piece of code, waking up at a predetermined time interval to interact with the DApp in an effort to remain stealthy and minimize the risk of garnering attention and being detected

 Level 3: Sophisticated Bots — Fooling Simple Detection